Panksy/ShopifySharp/readme.md

 2. Copy the charge's `ConfirmationUrl` into your browser and navigate to it.
 3. Accept the charge.
 4. Release the breakpoint and finish the test.

+# ShopifyCmd

+A Console app which uses the ShopifySharp services and methods.
+Written for viewing and removing data left behind by unit test issues.

+Includes basic List, Get, Delete functions across all Services.
+These are implemented by reflection so if a ListAsyc, GetAsync or DeleteAsync method exists then you can call them.

+Examples:

+Shopify>List Webhooks

+Shopify>Get Customer 12345

+Shopify>Delete Webhook 12345